 It’s a large reserve with playgrounds for young and older kids, sports fields, walking paths, toilets, BBQs, picnic tables and dog off leash area.

-Plus a NEW skate park is coming soon!
+Plus a NEW skate park opened in April 2019!

 The playgrounds are spread across the top side of one of the ovals.
 They have a good mix of sun shades and natural shade and a great variety of play equipment.
 There is a swing set, traditional playground for young kids, ‘climbers delight’ playground, liberty swing and a playground for older kids.